Learning Equilibria of Games via Payoff Queries: Congestion games

-\begin{proof} Let $(V, E)$ be a graph, and let $v, u \in V$ be two vertices.
+In this section, we will assume that we have a partial equivalent cost function $f^a$ such that $f^a_e(j)$ is defined whenever $j \le i$.
+We will give an algorithm that goes through a sequence of iterations and produces a partial cost function $f^{a'}$, such that $f^{a'}_e(j)$ is defined whenever $j \le i + 1$.

+\paragraph{Outline.} The algorithm for the many-player case proceeds in a similar fashion to the algorithm for the one-player case.
+The algorithm is still iterative, and it still processes vertices according to their topological order, starting from the origin $o$, and moving towards the destination $d$.
+In this algorithm, when we process a vertex $k$, we will discover, for each incoming edge $e$ to $k$, the cost of placing $i+1$ players on $e$.

+However, there is an additional complication.
+Our technique for discovering the cost of placing $i+1$ players on the incoming edge at $k$ requires two edge disjoint paths from $k$ to $d$, but there is no reason at all to assume that two such paths exist.
+We say that an edge $e$ is a bridge between two vertices $v$ and $u$, if every $v$-$u$ path contains $e$.
+Furthermore, if we fix a vertex $k \in V$, then we say that an edge $e$ is a $k$-bridge if $e$ is a bridge between $k$-$d$.
+The following lemma can be proved using the max-flow min-cut theorem and is a variant of Menger's theorem. \begin{lemma} Let $v$ and $u$ be two vertices.
+There are two edge disjoint paths between $v$ and $u$ if, and only if, there is no bridge between $v$ and $u$. \end{lemma} \begin{proof} Let $(V, E)$ be a graph, and let $v, u \in V$ be two vertices.
 We construct a network flow instance where every edge $e \in E$ has capacity $1$, and we ask for the maximum flow between $v$ and $u$.
-Since each edge has capacity $1$, we have that the maximum flow between $v$ and $u$ is greater than $1$ if, and only if, there are two edge-disjoint paths between $v$ and $u$.
+Since each edge has capacity $1$, we have that the maximum flow between $v$ and $u$ is greater than $1$ if, and only if, there are two edge-disjoint paths between $v$ and~$u$.
 Moreover, by the max-flow min-cut theorem, the maximum flow from $v$ to $u$ is greater than $1$ if and only if there is no bridge between $v$ and $u$. \end{proof}